psimm/website/content/blog/ai-assistants/index.markdown

 ### 5. Choosing a dashboard tool

-Fifth, a new project required building a dashboard, and it was my task to evaluate tools based on features, usability, and price.
+A new project required building a dashboard, and it was my task to evaluate tools based on features, usability, and price.
 I tested many GUI-based tools (Metabase, Superset, Tableau, PowerBI and others).
 GPT-4 could list relevant decision criteria but couldn't make the decision for me.
 It wasn't useful as an information source because of the knowledge cutoff in 2021.

 ![Dashboard](dashboard.png)